ragnor-rs/el-adapter/Readme.md

 Example
 -------

-ElAdapter is very easy to use, but you should use java 8 lambdas to write more consice code.
-I bet you won't write any shorter:
+I bet you won't write any shorter (with lambdas):

 ```java
 ListItemAdapter listAdapter = new ListItemAdapter();